joaomilho/what-is-programming-curry-on/README.md

 | rationalist | mathematical object | a priori, certain | deduction | math |
 | technocratic | artifact | a posteriori, probable | design | engineering |

 So how can it be that programming is seen in so many different ways?
 A simple, and rather lazy explanation, is that these are three distinct activities.
-But before we jump into conclusions, we can take a look at the development of these thre paradigms.
+But before we jump into conclusions, we can take a look at the development of these three paradigms.

 Established areas of knowledge had what we call today a "pre-scientific" period.
-This is defined by a period where their object and method were either not mature enough to produce major breakthoughs or were disputed to the point of not having a general consensus among their practitioners.
+This is defined by a period where their object and method were either not mature enough to produce major breakthroughs or were disputed to the point of not having a general consensus among their practitioners.

 But even mature areas of knowledge, seen from a historical point of view seems to contain a dynamic process of breakthroughs leading to redefining or at least refining the understanding of its object, and by doing so, the activity itself changes.